y1yang0/opentelemetry-go-compile-instrumentation/CONTRIBUTING.md

 [^2]: Trivial changes include: typo corrections, cosmetic non-substantive changes, documentation corrections or updates, dependency updates, etc.

+## Release Process

+The release process is automated using GitHub Actions.
+To create a new release:

+1. Push a new tag with the version number (e.g., `v0.1.0`).
+2. The [Release workflow](.github/workflows/release.yml) will automatically trigger, build the binaries, and create a draft release on GitHub.
+3. Maintainers should review the draft release, edit the release notes if necessary, and publish it.

 ## Approvers and Maintainers

 ### Maintainers